jifems/adxsharing/README.md

 To start sharing data from an ADX cluster, ensure that you follow ALL pre-requisites in [Share your ADX data](share-your-adx-data.md).

-For a data consumer to receive your data to an ADX cluster, ensure that they follow ALL pre-requisites in [Receive ADX Data](receive-adx-data.md).
+For a data consumer to receive your data to an ADX cluster, ensure that they follow ALL pre-requisites in [Receive ADX data](receive-adx-data.md).

+To troubleshoot common data sharing issues, refer to [Troubleshoot common issues](troubleshoot-adx-sharing.md).